GameFaceProductions/GameFace/README.md

 # Visitor Page Features
 Can only see landing page (register option)<br>

-# AccountDetails Page Features
+# ProfilePage Page Features
 One randomly selected feature highlight (screenshot / clip )<br>
 Feed section showing ALL users posts with like and comment<br>
-Profile overview in top left that goes to profile<br>
+ProfilePage overview in top left that goes to profile<br>
 Dev list game recommendations<br>
 Avatar profile link in top right navbar<br>
 Search button (users, games)<br>
 Logo in top left that goes to about page<br>

-# Profile Page Features
+# ProfilePage Page Features
 Favorite games list with add games button (link to the search games view for adding games based on search)<br>
 Edit / change account information button (goes to account details view)<br>
 Add, edit, delete posts <br>